rajesh-lab/symile/README.md

 ![symile_m3](/img/symile_m3.png)

 In this section, we describe how to access Symile-M3, a new multilingual dataset comprising 33 million (audio, image, text) samples.
 We also provide the code to reproduce the Symile-M3 experiments from Section 5.2 of the paper (TODO link).
-See [here](https://github.com/rajesh-lab/symile/tree/main/src/data_processing/symile_mimic) for details on how to create the Symile-M3 dataset from scratch.
+See [here](https://github.com/rajesh-lab/symile/tree/main/src/data_processing/symile_mimic) for details on how to create the Symile-M3 dataset from scratch (TODO: maybe??).

 ### Dataset description